-Clean Air Hamilton and Hamilton Public Health Services have advocated for the development of a health-based Air Quality Index; a well-conceived health index would provide the public with useful information about current air quality conditions and provide the public with strategies they can use to reduce their exposures.
+On June 24, 2015 Ontario’s Ministry of Environment, Conservation and Parks (MECP) introduced the AQHI to replace the previous Air Quality Index (AQI).
+Clean Air Hamilton and Hamilton Public Health Services were advocates for the development of this health-based Air Quality Index; a well-conceived health index that provides the public with useful information about current air quality conditions and provide the public with strategies they can use to reduce their exposures.

 The AQHI pilot was launched in the City of Hamilton in June 2011.
 To see the AQHI for Hamilton visit: http://www.weatheroffice.gc.ca/airquality/pages/onaq-009_e.html